-Tharman a 'strong candidate' for president, but Jurong GRC will miss a 'solid anchor': Political analysts
+Tharman a 'strong candidate' for President, but Jurong GRC will miss a 'solid anchor': Political analysts

 “He is also recognised in his policy inclinations as someone who has had community at the heart of what he does even as a senior Cabinet minister,” she added.
 “His standing has been established.”

-“It might lead to very few, or none at all, contesting in this presential election … and I think Singaporeans are hoping there won’t be another walkover,” he said, adding that he is hoping to see potential candidates from the private sector.
+“It might lead to very few, or none at all, contesting in this Presidential Election ... and I think Singaporeans are hoping there won’t be another walkover,” he said, adding that he is hoping to see potential candidates from the private sector.

 “I think it’s about having a balance since Mr Tharman is coming from the public sector and is someone we are very familiar with,” he told CNA.